Max-Moro/lg-intellij/src/main/kotlin/lg/intellij/ui/components/LgGroupedTable.md

 ## LgTaskTextField

-Auto-expanding text field для task description (аналог chat input в VS Code).
+Auto-expanding text field for task description (similar to chat input in VS Code).

 ### Usage